-The currently executing process is set into the priority specified by priority.
-If priority is positive, the priority of the process is below default; if negative the process must be the super-user and its priority is raised.
-The valid range of priority is 20 and -220.
-The value of 16 is recommended to users who wish to execute long-running programs without flak from the administration.
+The scheduling priority of the process is changed to the argument.
+Positive priorities get less service than normal; 0 is default.
+Only the super-user may specify a negative priority.
+The valid range of priority is 20 to -220.
+The value of 4 is recommended to users who wish to execute long-running programs without flak from the administration.